-Sam Cranny-Evans joined RUSI as a Research Analyst in C4ISR in October 2021 having spent five years at the Janes Information Group where he finished as a lead analyst in land warfare platforms.
+Sam Cranny-Evans was a Research Analyst in C4ISR between October 2021 and December 2022.
+Previously he worked for five years at the Janes Information Group where he finished as a lead analyst in land warfare platforms.
 His primary role was the creation and maintenance of the Janes Armoured Fighting Vehicles yearbooks and online content set.
 His research in this area encompassed a range of topics from armoured vehicle design to their interaction with UAVs.

 Alongside this he contributed to the Janes news and analysis publications, and assisted with or wrote more than 500 news articles during his time with the company.
 His research has included the development and modernisation of China’s People’s Liberation Army, artillery tactics in Ukraine and Russia’s concepts of escalation management.